-Five years on, Ben Barlow, producer Seb Barlow and manager Leander Reading-Gloversmith tell us the full story of one of Neck Deep's breakout early releases.
+Eight years ago Neck Deep released their EP 'A History Of Bad Decision.
+Here, Ben Barlow, producer Seb Barlow and manager Leander Reading-Gloversmith tell us the full story of one how it came to be and what it did for them.

 BEN BARLOW (VOCALS): "I knew that this was my last shot at doing music full time.
 There was a little bit of pressure in that sense.
 It was kind of the first real test that we had as a band.
 After 'Rain In July' it was either we write three more good songs or three bags of shite.
 There was a bit of pressure.
 It was our chance to prove that we weren’t just a flash in the pan."

 SEB BARLOW (PRODUCER): "With 'Rain In July' we didn’t have many expectations.
 It was just, 'let’s record songs that we wanted to record'.
 With 'A History Of Bad Decisions' it was different.
 Because there had already been hype around ‘Rain In July’ we were still in this same mindset.
 There wasn’t a pressure.
 There was just a feeling of, 'let’s just try and do more of the same'.
 I think it was just around that time that Leander had started managing us, so there was that bit of excitement too."